uio-carpentry/organisational/meetings/200827_board-meeting.md

   - criteria - as per https://github.com/uio-carpentry/organisational/issues/
 - meeting board and UiO Library, suggestion of discussion points
 - how to go about getting acceptance for using "pliktarbeids"-hours for teaching Carpentry@UiO and credit for learners
+- Coodination of instructor training for NeIC (Carpentries Platinum member) where UiO can also join

 From last meeting: https://github.com/uio-carpentry/organisational/issues/56